dilayercelik/dilayercelik.github.io/CV.md

 - UCL Faculty Undergraduate Scholarship for Excellence (£3,000) (2021)

+- Nomination for the BPS Cognitive Psychology Undergraduate Project Prize (2022)

 - Jackson Lewis Scholarship Award for Best 2nd Year Student in the Faculty (£200) (2021)

-- Dean's List for Year 2 (2021)
+- Dean's List for Year 2 (2021) & Year 3 (2022)

 - Academic Excellence Scholarship from VUAmsterdam for their summer term (800euros) (2021)

-- Student Achievement Prize (£50) for overall performance in my first year (2019/20)
+- Student Achievement Prize for overall performance in my first year (2019/20; £50) and my third year (2021/22; £100)

 - Nominated by the Board of Examiners for the competitive UCL Faculty Undergraduate Scholarship for Excellence (2020)